dpawlows/Foundations-of-Scientific-Computing/lessons/L3/overview.rst

-Now that we've learned about lists, we can start to talk about how we can use computers to really do some of the repetative tasks that makes programming so useful.
+Now that we've learned about lists, we can start to talk about how we can use computers to really do some of the repetitive tasks that makes programming so useful.
 We'll also talk about the concept of an iterable in python, a class of datatypes of which the list is one.